feedzai/fairgbm/CONTRIBUTING.md

 ## Contributor List

-- André Cruz
+- André Cruz, @AndreFCruz
-- TODO
+- Sérgio Jesus,
 -

+We also thank all [LightGBM contributors](https://github.com/microsoft/LightGBM/graphs/contributors) as the FairGBM project was initially built upon that code-base.